Cherokee Cultural Corridor

 Beginning with a three-day, on-site design charrette in Cherokee, North Carolina, JAI developed a comprehensive master plan that establishes a new Cultural Corridor with the goal of creating a reenergized mixed-use visitor, resident and workforce environment.

-This combined conceptual master plan reorients the study area to focus first on serving the Eastern Band of Cherokee Indians and providing a beautiful, flexible guide for space planning now and in the future.
+This combined conceptual master plan reorients the study area to focus first on serving the Eastern Band of Cherokee Indians (EBCI) and providing a beautiful, flexible guide for space planning now and in the future.
 Well-designed built structures coupled with the existing natural environment position the Cherokee Cultural Corridor to elevate itself architecturally and economically for years to come.

 This final option reflects the comments received at the culmination of the charrette process with input from the Chief, Vice Chief, Tribal Council members and Cherokee staff.